“Practising Yoga”: A Humble Student’s Commentary

 How do I know if what I’m doing is right?

-The most truthful answer to this question is that it must feel right for you – in your body and intuitively.
+The most truthful answer is that it must feel right for you – in your body and intuitively.
 It is a tenet of Yoga that there is no greater teacher than the student themselves.
-At Sweet Kula Yoga we uphold this principle as instructors and honour each student’s personal experience.
+Each of us knows what we need.
+Practising Yoga is a way to serve ourselves so we can serve others.

 What does Namaste mean?